 Hi there!

-Iโm a second year PhD Student in Computer Science at the University of St. Gallen in Switzerland in the lab for Interactions- and Communication-based Systems.
+I’m a PhD Student in Computer Science at the University of St. Gallen in Switzerland in the lab for Interactions- and Communication-based Systems.

 - Mixed Reality